denalena/unbrick-promicro/README.md

 > ⚠️  Warning: Use at your own risk.
 I only tried this with this pro micro clone: https://archive.is/I7Rhd

-Run the `flash.sh` script to unbrick a sparkfun pro micro 5V 16MHz, in case you also have trouble selecting the right port and board and compiling the sketch in 8 seconds (more about that [on my blog](https://blog.ledeniz.de/posts/2023-04-23-unbrick-promicro/)).
+In case you bricked your board and also have trouble selecting the right port and board and compiling the sketch and uploading it in under 8 seconds (more about that [on my blog](https://blog.ledeniz.de/posts/2023-04-23-unbrick-pro-micro/)).

 - Connect board via usb
 - Connect `RST` to `GND` and release again
 - Run `flash.sh`

 ## Sketch
-`init.ino.hex` was compiled with the Arduino IDE for the Sparkfun 5V 16MHz Pro Micro and just contained empty setup() and loop() functions.
+`init.ino.hex` was compiled with the Arduino IDE for the Sparkfun 5V 16MHz Pro Micro and just contained empty `setup()` and `loop()` functions.
 You can replace it with your own compiled sketch or specify a filepath to it as the first argument to `flash.sh`.

 ## avrdude
 ```